 The club played on curling ponds at a variety of sites including both sides of the Meigle Burn, immediately downstream from the railway bridge.
 The Second Edition of the Ordnance Survey map of Meigle, dated 1910, shows a curling pond on the south side of Meigle Burn just to the east of the railway bridge carrying the line from Meigle to Alyth.
-This was presumably a replacement for the older curling pond shown on a map of 1900 as being situated about half a mile further east along the burn.
-There was also a curling pond near the entrance to Drumkilbo House.
+This was presumably a replacement for the older curling pond shown on a map of 1900 situated about half a mile further east along the burn.
+Other curling ponds existed slightly to the south of the former United Presbyterian church and to the west of the A927 before the turn in the road at the former Belmont Hotel and one near the entrance to Drumkilbo House.

 Meigle Curling Rink